 - Your child is at least two years old (don’t stress if it is slightly later for your child) or is as mature as an average 2-year-old.

-- Your child has periods of the day (a couple of hours) when he or she is dry.
+- Your child has a few hours in the day when he or she is dry.

 - Your little one is familiar with relevant language such as “potty,” “toilet,” “underpants” etc. The words you choose should be used consistently and are ones that you are comfortable saying in public.

 - They should be capable of pulling their pants up and down, either independently or with minimal assistance (depending on the clothing).

 - Your child is able to follow simple one-step instructions without difficulty, such as “come here,” and “sit down.”

 - Your child should show awareness of the need to use the toilet after soiling a nappy.
 For instance, your child may point to the nappy, hide behind a curtain when they poop, ask to be changed or take your hand and lead you to the changing area.

 - Your little one should understand the concept of what the toilet is used for.
 You can teach this by modelling or reading books to your child about going to the toilet.